-- 1. Turn control knob clockwise to the PILOT position. - 2.
-Press in control knob and turn clockwise to the OFF position.
+- 1. Turn control knob clockwise / to the PILOT position. - 2.
+Press in control knob and turn clockwise to the OFF position. - 3.
+Turn off all electric power to the appliance if service is to be performed.

 Shutting Off Burner Only (pilot stays lit)